 Tuition & Fee Bill

 You will receive an email from the Bursar's Office when your official bill is ready.
 Bills are only available online.
-View the step-by-step instructions.
+View how to access the bill.

 Anticipated aid is available for incoming students and is only an estimate based on the assumption that you will be enrolled as a full-time student.
 If you enroll less than full-time (12 credit hours for undergraduates, and 9 credit hours for graduates) your financial aid will likely be adjusted.